nickhalterman/cloud_resume_challenge/README.md

 In this phase, I implemented a fully serverless backend pipeline:

 - Created a **DynamoDB table** to store a single record containing the visitor count
-- Wrote a **Lambda function** in Python that retrieves, increments and updates the count
+- Wrote a **Lambda function** in Python that retrieves, increments, and updates the count
 - Enabled a **Lambda Function URL** so the frontend can call the function directly
 - Added **JavaScript** to my site to fetch the updated count and display it live

 #### Result
-My website now shows a real-time visitor counter sourced directly from DynamoDB an dupdated every time the page loads.
+My website now shows a real-time visitor counter sourced directly from DynamoDB, and it is updated every time the page loads.

 ### Steps I Took

 1. Create the DynamoDB table

-  - Primary Key: ID (Number)
+  - Primary Key: ID (String)
-  - Item: {"ID": 0, "views": initial number}
+  - Item: {"ID": "0", "views": initial number}

   This simple schema allowed me to store and update a single counter value.